MachineMC/Machine/.github/pull_request_template.md

 2. If not, then make sure that:
     - You have done your changes in a separate branch.
     - You have a descriptive commit message with a short title (first line).
-    - You have only one commit (if not, squash them into one commit).
     - You follow contributing guide lines; [CONTRIBUTING.md](../CONTRIBUTING.md) and [STYLE_GUIDE.md](../STYLE_GUIDE.md).
     - Tests don't throw any error.
 If they do, fix them first.
     - Check style doesn't throw any error.
 If it does fix the style of the code.